 We decided to choose aqua, purple, and magenta for our slime colors, and it’s a stunning effect once they start to blend together.
 Now, I have had a few people discouraged with the fact that eventually the colors all mix together and become one color, and yes this happens!

-If you have slimes that are of similar shades, it still looks cool.
+If you have different types of slime that are of similar shades, it still looks cool.
 If you make a rainbow of slime, you will end up with an ugly dirty color by the end.

-What’s the science behind the slime?
-The borate ions in the slime activator {sodium borate, borax powder, or boric acid} mixes with the PVA {polyvinyl-acetate} glue and forms this cool stretchy substance.
+How does slime work?
+Well the borate ions in the slime activator {sodium borate, borax powder, or boric acid} mixes with the PVA {polyvinyl-acetate} glue and forms this cool stretchy substance.
 This is called cross linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.